 I saw crabs and small fish when I was in the rock Champagne Spa.
 The blue ringed octopus carries enough venom to kill 26 adults and there is no anti-venom.
 Swim at your own risk.

-Check the water temperature of the Champagne Spa
+Check the water temperature

 The water temperature in November was not too cold.
 The temperature will be whatever the ocean water is currently.
 Before you go use this site to check the water temperature.
 Remember, the seasons in Australia are opposite to those in the United States.